eoyilmaz/stalker/docs/source/tutorial.rst

   db.session.commit()

-As you see, even though we have created multiple objects (new_project, satuses, status lists, types etc.) we've just added the ``new_project`` object to the database, but don't worry all the related objects will be added to the database.
+As you see, even though we have created multiple objects (new_project, satuses, status lists etc.) we've just added the ``new_project`` object to the database, but don't worry all the related objects will be added to the database.

 A Project generally contains :class:`~stalker.core.models.Sequence`\ s, so lets create one, again we need to create a status list suitable for sequences and a